hitherejoe/ComposeAcademy/academy/material/alert_dialog.md

 * **onCloseRequest** – the text to be displayed
   * required

 * **text** – the text to be displayed
   * required

 * **confirmButton** – the text to be displayed
   * required

 * **title** – the modifier to be applied to the composable

 * **dismissButton** – the Color to be used for the text

 * **buttonLayout** – the font size to be applued

 * **shape** – the font style to be applied

+The second constructor takes a buttons parameter which gives you finer control over the buttons and their display within the alert dialog:

 ```kotlin
 @Composable